what & why

-Among those, the regulatory requirements required bars to disinfect menus on every person browse.
-In this context, the owners of Bar Voce, having a big loads of clients, were looking for a digital solution to prevent its employees to loose time in manually disinfecting the menus still allowing its customers to safely browse.
+Among those, the regulatory requirements demanded cafeteria to disinfect menus on every person browse.
+In this context, the owners of Bar Voce were looking for a digital solution to prevent its employees to loose time in manually disinfecting the menus, and also allowing their customers to safely browse.

 During the first discussion with the clients, their initial idea was to develop a mobile app.
 I suggested them that this solution was not optimal for their use case: the use of the app implies the users to download it from the store and the time needed for this operation would have slowed down the ordering process.
 Furthermore the bar did not have a Wi-Fi connection, so the users would have to use their own data connection to download the app.

 I then moved the discussion towards the implementation of a tailored website-menu which was coming more easy to use and fast approaching, therefore more suitable for a fast serving bar.
 The website would be reachable through the scan of a QR code, easing even more the ordering process.